mathiasroesler/uterine-microCT/README.md

 ```
 The NIfTI archive can be read by software such as [ITK-SNAP](http://www.itksnap.org/pmwiki/pmwiki.php) to
  edit the segmentation masks.
 The edited masks can be exported with the __readNiftiSegmentation.m__
 script located in the utils folder.
-This script requires that the uCT images and the segmentations be
+This script requires that the $`\mu`$CT images and the segmentations be
 located in the same folder.

 ### Analysis
 The analysis requires muscle segmentation masks.

 #### Thickness analysis
-If the uCT images do not slice the uterine horns perpendicularly, the segmentation masks can be reoriented
+If the $`\mu`$CT images do not slice the uterine horns perpendicularly, the segmentation masks can be reoriented
 to align each horn with the z-axis.
 The __uCTRotation.m__ script located in the m_scripts folder rotates
 the left and right horns.
 The rotated images of each horn are saved in their respective folders.
 The number
 of the first and last images to be rotated can be chosen in the configuration file in case some slices are